-In our experience, Xendpay was simple to use and we were satisfied with the instructions provided along the way.
-The entire process took approximately 3 business days, and the funds arrived into our recipient’s account as requested.
+In our experience, the Xendpay platform was simple to use and we were satisfied with the instructions provided along the way.
+The entire process took 3 business days, and the funds arrived into our recipient’s account as requested.

 Xendpay review: Final thoughts

 The “pay what you want” claims of Xendpay may be a marketing gimmick, but they do offer pretty competitive rates overall.
-Using the technology of its parent organisation, Xendpay is able to provide simple transfer service with no frills.
-But that might not be such a bad thing if it’s all you need.
+Using the technology of its parent, Xendpay is able to provide simple transfer service with no frills.
+That’s not such a bad thing if it’s all you need.

-An obvious downside to Xendpay is that it relies on the SWIFT network and that it lacks advanced functionality.
+An obvious trade-off for Xendpay is that it relies on the SWIFT network and that it lacks advanced functionality.
 If you want a more refined experience, you might consider services such as TransferWise and CurrencyFair.
 However, if you don’t need anything fancy, Xendpay does provide reasonable value.

 If you have any questions or feedback about our Xendpay review, let us know in the comments below.